 Are you seeking an Alpharetta business lawyer who can assist you with the legal process of forming a partnership?
 Are you involved in a complicated dispute with your business parter?
-If so, contact Oles Law Group, where we have 20 years of experience handling business law matters.
+If so, contact the Law Offices of David E Oles, LLC, where we have 20 years of experience handling business law matters.

 A partnership occurs when one or more individuals go into business together, and they do not adopt corporate or limited liability company status.
 Conventional partnerships avoid double taxation at the entity level, but they expose the partners to nearly limitless liability for corporate obligations.
 Because contributions and shares can be unequal, structuring partnership relations can be tricky.